 Each member of our team has a long history of experience working with vintage vehicles and racing.
-We joined together in 2017 to take a month or two off from our regular jobs and restore a classic sports car.
-This led to race support for a customer and that led to more requests for services and restorations.
+We joined together in 2017 to take a month or two off from our regular jobs and restore a classic Austin Healey sports car.
+This led to race support for another customer and that led to more requests for classic and antique auto services and restorations.
 There was a huge need for what we already had a passion for doing.
-Since that first restoration, we never returned to our previous jobs and we’ve never looked back!
+Since that first Austin Healey restoration, we never returned to our previous jobs and we’ve never looked back!

 Breck’s favorite car that he owns right now is a 1977 Blue Firebird.

 Duncan cut his teeth on the air cooled Volkswagen craze of the 70s and 80s, which led him to an obsession with the air cooled Porche.
 In college, Duncan took part in a Brigs and Stratten sponsored Mini Baha Competition building a vehicle in 8 hours from nothing but an engine.
 He was a Baha off-road racing machinist and driver.
 He spent time working with John Campbell Sports Cars in Harrison Maine and worked as Race Crew for Last Ditch Racing in Bangor.
 He is currently training and competing as a track racing driver.

 Duncan’s favorite vehicle owned is a 1938 Chevy Master Deluxe 2-Door that was the first car his father ever owned.
 Ask him about that story.